 It is also important to note that, in addition to defendants sentenced for the first time for an offence after 1 October 2018, defendants who have already been sentenced but who appeal and lose may face being re-sentenced under the new guidelines.

 In our experience, sentencing guidelines erode judicial discretion in sentencing, and overall, we see ‘sentence creep’ in respect of offences where a sentencing guideline is in operation.

 It is therefore vital that if you or a loved one are charged with one of these offences, you instruct experienced solicitors.
 Our advocates have experience conducting sentencing hearings in both Magistrates’ and Crown Courts; we are always careful to ensure that guidelines are just that and that the fullest picture is presented to a Court when mitigating on behalf of our clients.

-If you wish to speak to a member of a criminal defence team, please contact us here.
+Contact us here if you would like to speak to a member of our criminal defence team.